MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/IntercompanyVendorInvoiceforNonStockScenario.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-To use the functionality that's described in this article, you must enable the feature **Enable subcontract actuals processing with Project Operations for resource based scenarios** and **Enable Intercompany Vendor invoices for resource based/non-stocked scenarios.** in the **Feature management** workspace.
+To utilize the capabilities outlined in this article, it is necessary to activate the features **Enable subcontract actuals processing with Project Operations for resource-based scenarios** and **Enable Intercompany Vendor invoices for resource-based/non-stocked scenarios** within the Feature Management workspace.

 ## Create and post intercompany vendor invoice
-USPM, the lending legal entity, must create and post the intercompany vendor invoice for a project from GBPM, the borrowing legal entity.
+**USPM**, the lending legal entity, must create and post the intercompany vendor invoice for a project from **GBPM**, the borrowing legal entity.
-This vendor invoice represents the outsourced labor and expense that were performed by vendors that are paid by USPM.
+This **vendor invoice** represents the outsourced labor and expense that were performed by vendors that are paid by USPM.

 1. In **Finance**, go to **Accounts payables** > **Invoices** > **Pending vendor invoices**.
 2. On the **Action Pane**, select New to create a **vendor invoice**.